byronxu99/AutoDJ/README.md

 1. When the Auto DJ feature of Mixxx is enabled, this script will be automatically executed.

 ### Tips
+* Edit the script to customize some settings.
 * In the Mixxx Auto DJ controls, adjust the transition duration.
 The default value of 10 seconds is a bit long.
 I've found that 6-8 seconds is better.
 * More options are available in the Options > Preferences > Auto DJ menu.
 For some information, see [here](https://blueprints.launchpad.net/mixxx/+spec/auto-dj-crates).
 * Try adjusting the crossfader settings between additive mode and constant power mode.
 You may prefer one over the other.